 Water resistance: 50 meters

-Strap: Brown nylon strap on titanium tang buckle
+Strap: Brown nylon strap on a titanium tang buckle